 Q: When I inserted my EMV chip card into the ATM, I received an error.
 I ended up having to reinsert my card several times before I could perform my transaction.
 What could cause my chip card to not read properly?

-There are two scenarios for these types of errors at an ATM.
+There are two scenarios for these types of errors at an ATM machine.
 In order for the machine to process chip cards properly, the reader heads within the machine must be able to make direct contact with the chip embedded within the card.
 In some cases, it could be a damaged chip or the card reader itself could be damaged.
 This is often due to improper use of the EMV card reader.
 However, if the card was eventually read, it is more likely to be a dirty card reader.

 Smart chips can collect dirt and grime, which could make the chip difficult to read.
 The chips can also be damaged by scrapes from keys, coins and other items with sharp edges or exposure to liquids.
 Dirty chips can also transfer contaminants to the sensitive pins, which builds up fairly quickly.